 - improving the soil health and sequestering some carbon

 The unique features of the street verges bring it all together – shared responsibility, active citizenship, multiple goals, breaking down the “it's someone else's responsibility” attitude encouraged by hierarchical and siloed thinking into what can each one of us can do in a collaborative, open and localised manner.

 Shady Lanes takes Verge Gardening a step further

 Until now verge planting has remained the realm of gardening enthusiasts who have the time, ability and confidence to plant the gardens.

 But not everyone is a gardener, not everyone has the time, resources, physical ability, or the interest to convert their verge into a garden.

 The aim of the Shady Lanes Project is to extend verge garden planting throughout the suburbs, especially to disadvantaged suburbs where unemployment is entrenched and residents are already being hit hardest by rising urban heat.

-We can do this by bringing together the multiple stakeholders, and multiple goals, create a range of opportunities for funding managed projects to do the initial conversion.
+We can do this by bringing together the multiple stakeholders, and multiple goals, to create a range of opportunities for funding managed projects to do the initial conversion.